 The most common certifications are provided by Rainforest Alliance and USDA (for sale in the US).
-These certifications will be provided only after several observations of the organic coffee farm.
-All the processes that are involved in the making of organic coffee beans undergo evaluation.
+These certifications will be provided only after several observations of the coffee farm.
+All the processes that are involved in the making of coffee beans undergo evaluation.

-Besides the standards we already mentioned, here are some more which the organic coffee farms have to meet to get certified.
+Besides the standards we already mentioned, here are some more which the coffee farms have to meet to get certified.

 Can I Drink Organic Coffee While Pregnant?

-Due to the lack of harmful chemicals and reduced caffeine content, organic coffee is best advised during pregnancy.
+Due to the lack of harmful chemicals and reduced caffeine content, coffee is best advised during pregnancy.
 However, a small amount of caffeine can add up.
 This is applicable should you have other food like chocolates, which also have a slight amount of caffeine in them.